 Butchers and ‘meat masters’ can make producing uniform slices of meat look like child’s play, but it really isn’t.

 Table of Contents

-The advice you’ll find here will help you a lot, but it won’t be enough to actually cut your meat.
+Our best tips here will help you a lot, but it won’t be enough to actually cut your meat.
 You will need some equipment:

 - A metal tray and freezer bag(s) – Another thing that will become clear after you read further.